alysongwilson/ACAS/DOE5/program00.md

     <P><I>Dispersal of Bacterial Pathogenes: Scenarios, Models and
     Accidents<BR>Marek Kimmel, Rice University</I></P>
     <P><I>Use of Genomic Technologies to Decode Bacterial Biological Warfare
-    Agents<BR></I>George Weinstock, Department of Molecular Virology and Microbiology, Baylor College of Medicine</I><br>Bacteria contain a number of genes that contribute to their ability to cause human infections and to resist the action of antibiotics.
+    Agents<BR>George Weinstock, Department of Molecular Virology and Microbiology, Baylor College of Medicine</I><br>Bacteria contain a number of genes that contribute to their ability to cause human infections and to resist the action of antibiotics.
 However only a subset of bacteria within a given species contain these genes.
 Thus, some bacteria of a